shalini161/SAR_Logic/README.md

 ## 1. Ngspice

-[Ngspice] is use for open source spice simulator of electric and electronic circuits.
+It is use for open source spice simulator of electric and electronic circuits.
 Ngspice is an open project, there is no closed group of developers.

 #### Installing Ngspice in Ubuntu 20.04